Colin Kaepernick: Early life

-Kaepernick was born in 1987 in Milwaukee, Wisconsin, to 19-year-old Heidi Russo, who is a white American.
-His birth father, who is a black American (of Ghanaian, Nigerian, and Ivorian ancestry) and whose identity is unknown, separated from Russo before Kaepernick was born.
+Kaepernick was born in 1987 in Milwaukee, Wisconsin, to 19-year-old Heidi Russo, who is a White American.
+His birth father, who is a Black American (of Ghanaian, Nigerian, and Ivorian ancestry) and whose identity is unknown, separated from Russo before Kaepernick was born.
 Russo placed Kaepernick up for adoption and at 5 weeks old he was placed with a white couple named Rick and Teresa Kaepernick.
 The couple had two biological children: son Kyle and daughter Devon.
 The Kaepernicks decided to adopt a boy after losing two other sons to heart defects.

 Kaepernick lived in Fond du Lac, Wisconsin, until age four, when his family moved to California.
 When he was eight years old, Kaepernick began playing youth football as a defensive end and punter.
 At age nine, he was the starting quarterback on his youth team, and he completed his first pass for a long touchdown.
 A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball and baseball and was nominated for all-state selection in all three sports his senior year.
-He was the most valuable player (MVP) of the Central California Conference in football, leading his school to its first-ever playoff victory.
+In his senior year, he was the most valuable player (MVP) of the Central California Conference in football.
 In basketball, he was a first-team All-CCC selection at forward and led his 16th-ranked team to a near upset of No. 1-ranked Oak Ridge High School in the opening round of the playoffs.
 In that game, Kaepernick scored 34 points, but future NBA player Ryan Anderson of Oak Ridge scored 50 points to lead his team to a victory.